miquelgon/example-api-python-k8s/README.txt

-Example REST API in python.
+Example REST API in python
-Prepared to deployment in Kubernetes, with Traefik Ingress
+Docker build + deployment in Kubernetes, with Traefik Ingress